-Beginners (without audition)
+Beginners (no audition)

 To those taking the first steps in Lindy Hop.
 You know 6-count and 8-count basics but still need to practice so that your body and ideas flow better when you’re dancing.

-Intermediate (without audition)
+Intermediate (no audition)

 Dancers in this level understand 6-count and 8-count steps, are familiar with lots of steps and wish to improve or learn more complex ones.

 It’s expected that these dancers know how to improvise during a dance and they will be able to dance to faster songs.

 Audition for Intermediate/Advanced - How is it going to work?

 Auditions exist so that teachers can get to know the dancers better and are also able to identify the groups needs.
 Spliting in two levels will create groups with compatible skills and consequently a better class development.
 The split will be made by the teachers with the occasional help of the event staff, and its criteria will be your dancing skills or elements of it that teachers find necessary for dancers to keep up with the class level.

 Everyone will dance and change partners once in a while so teachers can observe the level of the class individually.